 The summary presented above provides confirmation that the MPO's BPMP's design guidelines are consistent with current Best Practices.
-The BPMP will be updated at least once every five years to in cooperation with Collier MPO Member
+The BPMP will be updated at least once every five years to

 Governments and FDOT, should identify candidate intersections based on traffic crash history and other planning factors for prioritizing and programming retrofit projects.